bara96/algo-carsharing-android/README.md

 Application developed in Java.
 Linked to [Algorand Carsharing Python](https://github.com/bara96/algo-carsharing-python) project.

+This is a project developed for my Master's Degree in Computer Science.
+Feel free to [read the thesis](https://github.com/bara96/algo-carsharing-android/wiki) if you want to achieve a better knowledge on the work done.

 # Requirements
 - [Android studio 4.1 or higher](https://developer.android.com/studio)
 - [Java SDK 1.8.0 or higher](https://www.oracle.com/java/technologies/downloads/)